65 Math

 This course was designed to allow students to meet their 100-level quantitative reasoning math credit while also fulfilling college requirements for a course with a diversity and social justice designation.In an attempt to meet students where they are, each section of the textbook has a way that students can “learn by watching” or “learn by reading”, according to their preference.
 All concepts are covered using each method.
 Examples used in the text and the videos were designed to be similar, but different — giving students immediate access to additional examples when they need them.

-Modelling, Functions, and Graphs: Algebra for College Students (GNU Free Documentation Licence) by Katherine Yoshiwara
+Modelling, Functions, and Graphs: Algebra for College Students by Katherine Yoshiwara (GNU Free Documentation Licence).

 All students, not just those headed for science and engineering, should develop a mathematical viewpoint, including critical thinking, problem-solving strategies, and estimation, in addition to computational skills.
 Modeling, Functions and Graphs employs a variety of applications to motivate mathematical thinking.